Content available exclusively for subscribers

 That should not be taken as a shot at either.
 I respect Elhai for his legal mind, and Axselrad for his investment acumen.

-Just saying the Woody’s right-hand man on football matters needs to be a long-time football executive or coach.
-Speilman is a two-time NFL GM, who is not a Jets consultant.
+Just saying Woody’s right-hand man on football matters needs to be a long-time football executive or coach.
+Spielman is a two-time NFL GM who is now a Jets consultant.

-Woody needs to lean on him to get them out of this mess, like asking, “Which players need to go?”
-And there are many.
+Woody needs to lean on him to get them out of this football mess, not family members, lawyers, and financial analysts.

 December 22, 2025